Skip to main content

 Verify a migration

-Use the following options to create a new verification for a migration:
+Use the following options to trigger a new verification for a migration:

 Cancel a verification